Reasons not to tap your home equity

 You’re feeling the need for some extra cash — with inflation and the high cost of living, who isn’t these days? — and it occurs to you that a worthy source of funds could be within your own house.

-The old homestead has a record amount of equity, as its fair market value has increased and you’ve faithfully made your mortgage payments, building up your ownership stake.
-(In fact, nearly half of U.S. mortgaged residential properties are “equity rich,” meaning their owners’ mortgage balance is less than half their home’s worth, according to property data analyst ATTOM.)
+The old homestead contains a record amount of equity, as its fair market value has increased and you’ve faithfully made your mortgage payments, building up your outright ownership.
+Nearly half (48 percent) of U.S. mortgaged residential properties are “equity rich,” meaning their owners’ mortgage balance is less than half their home’s worth, according to property data analyst ATTOM.
 So it can be tempting to tap into it via a home equity loan, HELOC or cash-out refinance.

 Truth is, though, it may not be a good idea to borrow against your home equity, even if you have sound uses for the funds.
 The reasons range from the timely (the relatively high interest rate environment) to the eternal (the risks of hocking your house for cash); from current economic forces (an uncertain real estate market) to individual finances (the dangers of a debt overload).
 (We won’t even get started on the questionable uses, like buying a new car or booking a two-week cruise.)

-In fact, according to a recent Bankrate survey, 18 percent of current U.S. homeowners say there’s no good reason to tap home equity for cash at all.
+In fact, according to Bankrate’s Home Equity Insights Survey, 18 percent of current U.S. homeowners say there’s no good reason to tap home equity for cash at all.

 Here’s what to consider when deciding whether to borrow against the value of your house — and why you may or may not want to.

-According to the Federal Reserve, American homeowners collectively possess more than $32 trillion in home equity as of the first quarter of 2024.
-Individually, the average mortgage-holding homeowner has an equity stake worth around $300,000.
-Since lenders typically let you borrow around 80 percent of your stake, that translates into as much as $240,000 worth of available funds, or “tappable equity,” as the financial pros say.
+According to the Federal Reserve, American homeowners collectively possess nearly $35 trillion in home equity as of Q3 2024.
+Individually, the average mortgage-holding homeowner has an equity stake worth around $312,000.
+Since lenders typically require you to leave a portion of your equity untouched, that translates into as much as $203,000 worth of available funds, or “tappable equity,” as the financial pros say.

 Approximately two-thirds of this tappable equity is held by homeowners with credit scores of 760 or greater.
 Higher scores are significant for lenders because these homeowners are more likely to repay their loans, making them lower-risk borrowers.